abidalfrz/south-jakarta-house-prediction-webapp/README.md

 🔗[Daftar Harga Rumah](https://www.kaggle.com/datasets/wisnuanggara/daftar-harga-rumah/data)

-We would like to acknowledge and thank the dataset creator for making this resource publicly available for research and educational use.
+We would like to acknowledge and thanks to the dataset creator for making this resource publicly available for research and educational use.

 ---